Sushant-Sudan-12/Mary_and_the_Secret_of_Saviings/README.md

+I have created a small environment of a top down rpg

+In this there are three kind of interactions that can happen one at a time

+One is cutscene talking where we have to listen to the monolgue of the NPC character

+The other is where we are buying movie ticket its a simple yes and no

+The last one is the bargaining system in which we can bargain for a lower range I did not put a way to input cost insread i have put ranges as option

+TO INTERACT WITH A CHARCHTER GO NEAR IT AND PRESS "E"

+Sometimes we can instead of English a weird language Im looking into it, its a problem with the font and I will see what I can do

 Im trying to make a game adaptation of a children's book called "Mary and the Secret of savings"

 The idea of creating this book came from the Lisbon Hub of the Global Shapers Community in